kaichao/scalebox/dockerfiles/ftp-copy/test/README.md

-# examples for list-dir & ftp-copy
+# examples for dir-list & ftp-copy

 ## 1. anonymous ftp-server to local